hstsethi/no-frills-dotfiles/readme.md

 - UFW

-    I used it in past, but it was too slow for my use-case.
+    I used it in past, but it was too slow for my use-case, it also creates lot of unnecessary chains.
 I have, since age 17, switched to Iptables script, `iptables-ovpn-kill-switch.sh`, that automatically extracts all ips, ports from openvpn config file.
 It then blocks all connections except from those ips and only from specific users: root, firefox.
 There is an another user called `nonet` which I use to run commands without internet.